hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <summary>Max Product of terms</summary>

 - When we need to compute the max of product of terms: `M = max(term_i0 * term_i1 * ...)`
-- To avoid any **stackoverflow** error due to the product operation, it's better to compute the logarithm of M:
+- To avoid any **overflow** error due to the product operation, it's better to compute the logarithm of M:
 - `max(term_i0 * term_i1 * ...)` is then equivalent to `max(log(term_i0) + log(term_i1) + ...)`

 </details>